menacit/practical_cryptography_course/resources/labs/pwd_hash/README.md

 ### Mandatory ("G")
 - Modify the web server code to use SHA384 for protection of the stored password
+- Replace the plain-text password in "server\_share/server\_password.txt" with a hashed version

 ### Meritorious ("VG")